reactioncommerce/docs/how-tos/extend-an-existing-schema.md

 }
  ```

-Since `context` here serves as a giant Singleton that is shared throughout the entire app, your now mutated schema is not available everywhere.
+Since `context` here serves as a giant Singleton that is shared throughout the entire app, your now mutated schema is now available everywhere.